 Master of Arts in Organizational Psychology (ORGM)

-The 45‐point M.A. program educates students to be experts in organization effectiveness, culture and change, team development and team building, conflict resolution, assessment and coaching, leadership, and more, through emphasizing the rigorous scientific study of the practical problems facing people in organizations today, in service of a more just society.
+The 45-point M.A. program educates students to be experts in organization effectiveness, culture and change, team development and team building, conflict resolution, assessment and coaching, leadership, diversity, equity, and inclusion (DEI) and more, through emphasizing the rigorous scientific study of the practical problems facing people in organizations today, in service of a more just society.

 Students who join the M.A. program craft their course of study according to their backgrounds, interests, and goals along with their advisor.
 Academic, career and personal advising is plentiful and accessibility to meetings with the Program Director and the Program Advisor is a key source of support for M.A. students.
 Further, all social-organizational psychology program faculty are available for advising and meet with students regularly to discuss research, practice, and myriad other issues related to the program and the field, providing an additional resource to students for academic and career development.

 Upon completing the M.A. program, students are prepared to engage in a broad range of professional employment opportunities.
 Our graduates are often employed in positions typically found within the organization development function of middle or large-size organizations including human resources, people development, human capital, talent management, and the like.
 These include positions in organization development and consultation, human resource development and strategy, organizational effectiveness, human capital research, employee relations, mediation and conflict resolution, global learning, DEI strategy, and career development and counseling among others.

 Graduates of the master’s program may apply for admission to the doctoral program in Social-Organizational Psychology.
 However, successful performance in the M.A. program does not in and of itself guarantee admission.
 Students who apply become part of the applicant pool for that year, and their qualifications are evaluated with equal standing along with the other applicants.